1. What are your credentials and what do they allow you to do?

 5. What are your fees?

-My fee for the initial evaluation session is $150.00 and subsequent treatment sessions are $130.00 per one hour session.
+My fee for the initial evaluation session is $170.00 and subsequent treatment sessions are $150.00 per one hour session.
 I am an out-of-network provider for insurance carriers which means that I accept payment upfront for services and provide clients with a receipt they may use to file with their insurance carrier.
 Please note that fees are reviewed annually and subject to revision.

 On occasion I treat child clients through obtaining a Single Case Agreement with their insurance carriers.
 These agreements allow clients to see non-contracted providers under specific circumstances.
 I’ve had Single Case Agreements on several occasions with Aetna, Cigna, and United Behavioral Health due to certification as a Registered Play Therapist and a specialization in treating developmental trauma and reactive attachment disorder in very young children.